Henridv/terraform-aws-ecs/README.md

 # AWS ECS Terraform module

+> ## Repository has been archived since this functionality can be achieved by resources and modules found in the official Terraform registry

 Terraform module which creates an [ECS service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) and optionally a cluster on AWS.

 ## Features